 As a Schengen instrument, VIS applies to all Schengen States (Denmark has decided to implement it).
-After a transitional period, the new EU Agency for large-scale IT systems (to be launched in autumn 2012) will be responsible for the operational management of VIS.
+The EU Agency for large-scale IT systems,, is responsible for the operational management of VIS.

 Competent visa authorities may consult the VIS for the purpose of examining applications and decisions related thereto.